neos/fusion-form/README.md

 ### *Form.Fusion.Form:Runtime* - Runtime Single/Multistep Forms with Actions

-This part covers the definition of Forms with Validation and finishing Actions via Fusion.
-Use cases like Contact Forms, Newsletter subscriptions should be implemented like this.
+This part covers the definition of forms with validation and finishing actions via Fusion.
+Use cases like contact forms and newsletter subscriptions should be implemented like this.

 - [Runtime Fusion Form Basics](Documentation/RuntimeFormBasics.md)